Not unless it’s an alternate version or unique recording.

 A song that is released as a single and as part of an album will always maintain the same International Standard Recording Code (ISRC).
 This is because an ISRC identifies the unique recording to which it was assigned.
 Changes not pertaining to the actual sound recording do not affect the ISRC or require a new code.

-However, if you release a work, and then go on to release various versions of the sound recording, such as a karaoke version or remix, each version does require a new ISRC since the changes represent a unique recording that differs in sound from the original release.
+However, if you release alternate versions of the sound recording — such as a live version or an acoustic demo version — each version would require a new ISRC since the changes represent a unique recording that differs in sound from the original release.

 For a full, more detailed description of situations that require a new ISRC to be assigned, please consult the most recent ISRC Handbook.